 Barcelona’s Picasso Museum houses an important collection of 3,500 works.
 The guide led us through the different galleries, highlighting pieces which showcase the artist’s development.
 We found out about the events which marked turning points in Picasso’s life, and the way in which he expressed them through his work.

 - The visit highlights Picasso’s incredible development, from the academic, realistic style of his formative years to the full-on, masterful cubism of his later career.

 The visit ends with two important and iconic series of paintings: Las Meninas (The Menines) and Los Pichones (The Little Pigeons).

 Why take the guided visit?

 - In addition to discovering the museum, you get a very enjoyable walking tour of two quarters of the Old Town, the Gothic Quarter and the Born.

 - Entry to the museum is included in the price.
 Given that the ticket alone will set you back 12 euros, you’re only paying €7.80 more for a two-hour guided visit.
 Pretty good value for money, if you ask us!

 - By visiting with the guide, you’ll avoid having to queue.
 Given the Picasso Museum is one of Catalonia’s busiest attractions, this is a significant advantage.

-- Visits in English take place from Tuesday to Saturday at 3pm and November-March –Tuesdays, Thursdays and Saturdays at 3pm
+- Visits in English take place: April-October – from Tuesday to Saturday at 3pm and November-March –Tuesdays, Thursdays and Saturdays at 3pm

 - The visit lasts 2 hours, and the starting point is Plaça Catalunya